yboulag/cTOST/README.md

 # Equivalence Assessment

-In order the demonstrate the use of the function `cTOST`, we will use it on a dataset provided in the package.
+In order the demonstrate the use of the function `cTOST`, we will use it on a dataset included in the package.
 The dataset, provided by Quartier et al. (2019), contains 17 pairs of comparable porcine skin samples on which measurements of econazole nitrate deposition (an antifungal medication used to treat skin infections) were collected using two